jannewulf/Anki-Translator/README.md

 (See the highlighted lines.)

 ## Installation
+This Add-On is also posted on the [Anki Add-Ons Website](https://ankiweb.net/shared/info/300631469/).
+You can use the Add-On Installer, which is integrated into Anki, to install the Translator.
+The Downloadcode is '300631469'.

-Download this project and copy the 'Translator.py' file and the 'TranslatorAddon' folder into your Anki Add-On directory.
+Or you can download this project and copy the 'Translator.py' file and the 'TranslatorAddon' folder into your Anki Add-On directory.

-This project will be published on the [Anki Add-Ons Website](https://ankiweb.net/shared/addons/) soon.